spraakbanken/korp-backend/README.md

   ```

 - **preselected_corpora**: A list of corpus IDs which will be pre-selected when the user enters the mode.
 You may also
-  refer to folders by using the prefix `__`, and dot-notation for refering to subfolders.
+  refer to folders by using the prefix `__`, and dot notation for referring to subfolders.
 Example:

   ```yaml
   preselected_corpora: